lukasz-cpu/java-learning-materials/README.md

 To create more useful applications - you will have to connect app with database.
 There is a 4 (later 5) topics that you have to know.
 It's JDBC, ORM, JPA and Hibernate.
 Hibernate is Java framework whhich simplified database management.
 I assume you know something about JDBC (it's in Java Advenced Features by Horstmann).
 JPA is Java Persistence Application Programming Interface - and Hibernate is implementation of JPA specification.
 [More complex definition](http://tothought.com/post/2).
 ORM stands for [Object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping).

 [Java Persistence with Hibernate](https://www.manning.com/books/java-persistence-with-hibernate) - nice guidebook touching ORM, JPA and Hibernate.
-It's required lecture.
+If you want to know Hibernate - it's the best lecture.

 [Hibernate documentation](http://hibernate.org/orm/documentation/5.3/) - also required lecture - everyting about Hibernate.
 Also there is a good description of Hibernate Validator and Hibernate Search, what is very helpfull.